Your travel expert

 Chestnut-breasted Mountain-Finch, Andean Hillstar, Andean Flicker, Black-throated Flowerpiercer, Chuiguanco Thrush, Creamy-crested Spinetail, Scribble-tailed and line-fronted Canasteros, Puna Wren, Puna and Diademed Tapaculo, Gray-breasted Mountain Toucan, White-browed Conebill, Collared Jay, Mountain Cacique, Swallow-tailed Nightjar

-We will spend the whole day in the heart of the Wayqecha reserve.
+We will spend the whole day in the heart of the Wayqecha Reserve.
 This reserve is home to a vast territory covered by a magnificent temperate forest.
-We will walk extensively along the various trails of this conservation area in search of the many specialities of the area.
-We will look for the gigantic flocks of Tanagers that can be seen in this area.
-We will also listen for the characteristic songs of the Antpittas present at this altitude.
-In the afternoon we will walk along the main road, where the slightly more open environments will allow us to make some nice additional observations as well as easier photographic shots.
-We will take advantage of the nightfall to make a nocturnal excursion in search of the nocturnal birdlife of the area.
-The Swallow-tailed Nightjar is also quite common here.
+We will walk the various trails of this conservation area in search of the many specialties of the area.
+We will look for gigantic mixed tanager flocks and listen for the characteristic songs of the antpittas present at this altitude.
+In the afternoon, we will walk along the main road, where the slightly more open environments will offer more photo opportunities and a different mix of species.
+In the evening, we’ll go on a night excursion in search of the nocturnal birdlife of the area, particularly the magnificent Swallow-tailed Nightjar, which is actually quite common in this area.

 Dinner and overnight at the same lodge.